Relative p-adic Hodge theory: Foundations: Introduction

 In \cite{kedlaya-annals}, one starts with the \emph{Robba ring} of germs of analytic functions on open annuli of outer radius 1 over a $p$-adic field, and then passes to a certain ``algebraic closure'' thereof.
 The latter can be constructed from the ring of Witt vectors over the completed algebraic closure of a power series field.
 One is thus led naturally to consider similar constructions starting from the ring of Witt vectors over a general analytic field; the analogues of the results of \cite{kedlaya-annals} were worked out by the first author in \cite{kedlaya-revisited}.

 Using the previously described work largely as a black box, we are able to introduce analogues of Robba rings starting from the ring of Witt vectors of a perfect uniform $\Fp$-algebra (and obtain some weak analogues of the theorems of Tate and Kiehl), and to study slopes of Frobenius modules thereof.
-We obtain semicontinuity of the slope polygon as a function on the spectrum of the base ring (Theorem~\ref{T:open locus}) as well as a slope filtration theorem when this polygon is constant (Theorem~\ref{T:slope filtration}).
+We obtain semicontinuity of the slope polygon as a function on the spectrum of the base ring (Theorem~\ref{T:open locus}) as well as a slope filtration theorem when this polygon is constant (Theorem~\ref{T:split polygon at point}).
 (Similar results in the arithmetic relative setting have recently been obtained by the second author \cite{liu}.)

 We also obtain a description of Frobenius modules over relative Robba rings in the style of Fargues and Fontaine, using vector bundles over a certain scheme (Theorem~\ref{T:vector bundles}).
 When the base ring is an analytic field, the scheme in question is connected, regular, separated, and noetherian of dimension 1; it might thus be considered to be a \emph{complete absolute curve}.
 (The adjective \emph{absolute} means that the curve cannot be seen as having relative dimension 1 over a point; it is a scheme over $\Qp$, but not of finite type.)
+However, for more general base rings, the resulting scheme is not even noetherian.
+In any case, one obtains a $p$-adic picture with strong resemblance to the correspondence between stable vector bundles on compact Riemann surfaces and irreducible unitary fundamental group representations, as constructed by Narasimhan and Seshadri \cite{narasimhan-seshadri}.